smerrell/smerrell.github.io/source/_posts/2012-11-18-giving-sublime-text-2-a-try.markdown

 ## But Seriously

 I've only been using Sublime for about a week and it does seem like a pretty good editor.
 There are a lot of things that I like when compared to Vim.
+The built in snippets and code completion features are pretty nice, as well as its overall speed.
+Since I've only been using it for about a week I haven't even had much time to really dig into Sublime and most of its features.
+When I first started with Vim it took me months before I felt like I was really being productive with it.

-Am I going to start using Sublime as my primary text editor?
+So the big question, am I going to start using Sublime as my primary text editor?
 I really don't know.
 To me, putting my Vim setup together just right felt a lot like a Jedi building their own lightsaber (nerdy, I know) so I have to admit I have a strong emotional attachment to Vim.
 Still though, it doesn't mean that other editors don't have a lot of value to offer so I think I'm going to try and make more of a conscious effort to get to know Sublime more and see where things go.